benko/ocp4-lab-deployment/README.md

  - bootstrap VM: 4GB, 4 cores

 Disk space is thin-provisioned, but defaults to 64GB per system (single image).
+Actual disk utilisation amounts to about 32GB immediately after the installation, but will obviously grow.

 ## Software Requirements